robert-westenberger/knowledgebase/mathematics/discrete-mathematics/creative-uses-of-induction.md

 ![checkerboard.png](/checkerboard.png)

 In one of the quadrants, one square will have been removed, and so by the inductive hypothesis, all the remaining squares in this quadrant can be completely covered by L-shaped trionimoes.

+The other three quadrants meet at the center of the checkerboard.
+The center of the checkerboard serves as a corner of a square from each of those quadrants.
+An L-shaped trionimo can be placed on those three central squares (illustrated above).